 Crochet rope handles aren’t perfect and they do have some stretch to them, but I’ve found that they stretch much less than other styles of crocheted handles.
 I also prefer them to flat crochet handles because they are much more comfortable to wear.
-I recently designed a small backpack for Claire and used these crocheted rope handles: Striped Mini-Backpack.
+I recently designed a couple small backpacks for Claire and used these crocheted rope handles: Striped Mini-Backpack & Drawstring Mini-Backpack.

 In this tutorial, you’ll learn how to successfully make crocheted rope!
 Before we begin, let’s go over a few stitch abbreviations and the materials I used for this crochet tutorial.

 - Yarn: You can use any weight yarn you’d like.
 I used Lion Brand Yarn’s 24/7 cotton for this tutorial.
 100% Mercerized Cotton Yarn (186 yards / 170 m / 3.5 oz / 100 g).
 Available for purchase on the Lion Brand Website or AMAZON

 - Crochet Hook: G/6/4.00mm (or hook size to match the weight of yarn you chose)

 These items are available through our affiliates below.

 - sc: single crochet

 - st(s): stitch(es)